MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

-uav_log_to_kml.py is designed to be a generic UAV Telemetry Analyzer.
+flan.py (which stands for Flight Analyzer)is designed to be a generic UAV Telemetry Analyzer.
 It reads output from a telemetry file - and turns it into KML that allows a flight to be analyzed using Google Earth (GE).